Lightseeker1102/Java-Assignment-Sales-Store-Software/README.md

 # Java-Assignment-Sales-Store-Software
+NIKHIL SN 717824L136
-sales store software , built as java assignment 2 , it has the basic functions that a sales software should need Assignment 1: Inventory and Billing System – Specification Document Problem Statement:
+compile and run the program on eclipse IDE sales store software , built as java assignment 2 , it has the basic functions that a sales software should need Assignment 1: Inventory and Billing System – Specification Document Problem Statement: